PeriodGamingYT/dbll/readme.txt

 anyone who doesn't respect this will not be allowed onto this project, talking in pull requests, issues, etc.

 if you are a technically competent person in regards to this project, of any race, ethnicity, gender, sexuality, etc. and you believe you can help this project, please do so.

+that is if pull requests will happen, as it stands, i have a reasonably good reference implementation. if you want to use a high performance version of this library, you won't find it here. though if one is made, it will use this implementation as a reference.

+for now i am done with this library and have moved on to making new things. i didn't quit, however, it's done.